replaceitem/carpet-discarpet/docs/pages/how-it-works.md

 Discarpet wraps around [Javacord](https://github.com/Javacord/Javacord) with new scarpet functions, values, and events.
-It also uses parsables as a way to define more complex things like embeds, slash commands, or message components.
+It also uses map values with predefined schemas as a way to define more complex things like embeds, slash commands, or message components.